spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/virtual-deployment/virtual-deployment.md

 tags: ["edge"]
 ---

-Palette Edge supports deployment to virtual machines (VM).
+Palette Edge supports deployment to Virtual Machines (VM).
 You can install Palette Edge on a VM, register it with Palette and deploy clusters on it just like a physical Edge host.
 This allows you to simulate your deployment operation before devoting physical resources.